-The visual focal points of this Precinct will be at the North Lakes Drive/Anzac Avenue intersection and the North Lakes Drive/Memorial Drive intersection.
-These prominent corners will be emphasised through effective design, height and placement of landmark features that visually distinguish the intersection, strengthen urban form within the Precinct and facilitate clear legibility and hierarchy of spaces within the Town Centre.
+The visual focal point of this Precinct will be at the McLennan Court/Gregor Street intersection.
+This prominent corner will be emphasised through effective design, height and placement of landmark features that visually distinguish the intersection, strengthen urban form within the Precinct and facilitate clear legibility and hierarchy of spaces within the Town Centre.
+The McLennan Court frontage will also be a prominent destination of the precinct with a strong emphasis on ground floor retail and commercial uses that will help activate the Precinct in context with the orientation the proposed land uses captured in Sector 027-1000.

-Development within this precinct will be contemporary in design with variations in building form achieved through use of rooflines, building materials, projections and recesses, shading and other features.
+Development within this Precinct will be contemporary in design with variations in building form achieved through use of rooflines, building materials, projections and recesses, shading and other features.
 Given the Precinct's high visual exposure, an exemplary architectural and urban design outcome should be achieved through effective integration of building design and urban spaces, both internal and external to the Precinct.

 To strengthen urban form and street presence of the Precinct, buildings should define and reinforce the street environment by presenting variation in facades fronting different streets.
 Corner buildings should have an outward orientated building design and high quality streetscape facades that respond to the varying characters of each street.
-Unsightly functional elements, including loading docks, waste storage, collection areas, air conditioning, roof plants and plant and building service areas will be visually unobtrusive and are to be incorporated into overall building design.
+Unsightly functional elements, including loading docks, waste storage, collection areas, air conditioning, roof plants and plant and building service areas will be visually unobtrusive and are to be screened from the street and where possible incorporated into overall building design.

-Carparking is to be designed to minimise interruption to the streetscape and pedestrian routes through appropriate siting, design, landscaping and screening.
+Car parking is to be designed to minimise interruption to the streetscape and pedestrian routes through appropriate siting, design, landscaping and screening.
 Where possible, car parking areas should be located in areas where shading is maximised, such as behind or under buildings.
 Where surface car parks are located adjacent to the street, the areas are to be screened where possible with dense vegetation including canopy shade trees.